Media contact: Bill Wallace, Director of Communications

 Funded Status - The funded status (ratio) of TMRS, as a system, was 86.3% as of 12/31/2016.
 This funded ratio has trended upward over the past few years.

 * The decrease from 2012 to 2013 was primarily due to a change in the actuarial cost method, from Projected Unit Credit to Entry Age Normal.
-The funded ratio is expected to increase in future years.
+The funded ratio is expected to continue increasing in future years.

 |3 year average||5 year average||10 year average||20 year average||30 year average|

-Benefits - The average annual benefit received by retired TMRS members was $17,411 (average of all initial retirements from 1997 through 2015).
+Benefits - The average "original" annual benefit received by retired TMRS members was $18,971 (average of all initial retirements from 1997 through 2017).

 As a cash-balance plan, TMRS benefits are based on the contributions made by an employee, the matching amount agreed to by the city, and interest income credited to the employee’s account over the employee’s career.
 Employee accounts are credited a minimum of 5% per year.